DataFire/Integrations/integrations/generated/gettyimages/README.md

   * height `string`: <remarks>
   * product_id `integer`: <remarks>
   * product_type `string` (values: easyaccess, editorialsubscription, imagepack, premiumaccess, royaltyfreesubscription, credit_pack): <remarks>
+  * use_team_credits `boolean`: Specifies whether to download the image with iStock Team Credits.
+Only applicable to iStock API keys authenticated with a user that has Team Credits.
+Blank is the same as False.

 #### Output
 * output [System.Object](#system.object)